devhawala/dodo/readme.md

-this is a "read-only program" connecting to the NetHub with the only purpose to receive all packets traveling in the virtual network and to dump the packet content to `stdout`; in addition to the raw packet content, it issues the recognized packet type specific structural data at the differend layers (ethernet, IDP, PEX, SPP etc. headers, type specific payload).
+this is a "read-only program" connecting to the NetHub with the only purpose to receive all packets traveling in the virtual network and to dump the packet content to `stdout`; in addition to the raw packet content, it issues the recognized packet type specific structural data at the different layers (ethernet, IDP, PEX, SPP etc. headers, type specific payload).